Ramapuram, Chennai

 Ramapuram is a neighbourhood in the western part of Chennai, India.
 It is situated on the Mount-Poonamallee Road at a distance of 3 kilometres from Guindy.
 Ramapuram forms a part of Maduravoyal taluk, Chennai district.
 Ramapuram is located at an altitude of 42 m above the mean sea level with the geographical coordinates of 13.010600°N 80.193180°E.

 Geography

 Ramapuram is part of ward number 154 and 155 of the Greater Chennai Corporation.
 The former Chief Minister of Tamil Nadu, M. G. Ramachandran's residence was in Ramapuram.
 The place known as "MGR Gardens" now houses the Dr. M. G. R. Home and Higher Secondary School for the Speech and Hearing Impaired.

 Ramapuram is also famous for Arasamaram Temple which is nearly 100 years old and Lakshmi Narasimha Perumal Temple (Lakshmi Narasimhan idol is approximately 2000 years old).
-The neighbourhood is surrounded by big hospitals like MIOT Hospital and SRM.
+The neighbourhood is surrounded by big hospitals like MIOT Hospital and SRM Hospital.
 Large organizations like L&T InfoTech, IBHYA, and DLF IT Park are also located in Ramapuram.
 Educational institutes include SRM University and SRM Easwari Engineering college, which is also located in the SRM campus and is affiliated to Anna University.